-- i.
-When a patient is admitted to the resuscitation room, blood will be obtained as soon as possible for blood typing and other laboratory studies.
+- h.
+Blood alcohol level and urine toxicology is to be sent routinely in all trauma resuscitations. - i.
+All female patients of childbearing age should have a pregnancy screening test sent to the lab, although this should not delay any necessary diagnostic workup. - j.
+Procedure for Obtaining Blood Sample - When a patient is admitted to the resuscitation room, blood will be obtained as soon as possible for blood typing and other laboratory studies.
 Doc #1 will determine which blood studies are to be obtained. (see Resuscitation Room Lab Investigations) - ii.
 The needle and syringes for blood drawing are located on the bedside table next to the patient.
 Blood should be drawn immediately after rolling the patient and should happen concurrently with the FAST examination.
 Typically the left groin is used for the femoral arterial blood draw unless injury preclude this, since the FAST examiner stands on the patient's right.
 Use a betadine swab, NOT ALCOHOL to prep the patient. - 1.
 Patients who are on blood thinners: aspirin, clopidogrel, warfarin or IIa and Xa inhibitors should have blood drawn from an existing IV rather than a femoral stick so as to prevent hematoma formation. - iii.
 After the blood is drawn, cap the needle and inform the trauma tech that the blood is available to be sent to the lab.
 It is important to get verbal confirmation from the trauma tech that he/she knows that blood has been drawn.
 The trauma tech will then distribute blood in the proper tubes and take the samples to the lab. - iv.
 The patient labels should be crosschecked with the patient ID band.
-This crosscheck must be done by the Trauma Tech who handles the blood sample.

-k.
-Ordering Blood
+This crosscheck must be done by the Trauma Tech who handles the blood sample. - k.
+Ordering Blood - i.

-- i.
 One person should be delegated to communicate with the Blood Bank.
 In most cases this is the Trauma Tech or Circulating Resus Nurse; in OR resuscitations, it is the Circulating OR Nurse. - ii.
 If transfusion is emergently required (whether a blood sample has been sent to the blood bank or not), the Trauma Fellow or Attending may request blood for emergency released, specifying the patient's name, number of units required and how rapidly they need to be delivered.
 The trauma fellow or attending must then sign and write their provider ID on the emergency blood request form.
 The Massive Transfusion Protocol is activated using the same form, but the Blood Bank must specifically be called and told "activate the massive transfusion protocol".